EverlastingBugstopper/billboard/README.md

 _note: this library is still in early stages and updates may contain breaking changes_

-A library that displays informational boxes in the terminal.
+Display informational boxes in the terminal.

 ## Example